ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

 > [!TIP]
 >
-> You can see details about a product if you click on either its **code** or **name**. <br> <br>
+> You can see details about a product if you click on either its **code** or **name**. <br>
-> This will trigger a pop-up containing more information, including a product picture, if available.
-Clicking the picture once will expand it further, hiding the remaining details.
+> This will trigger a pop-up containing more information, including a product picture, if available. <br>
+> Clicking the picture once will expand it further, hiding the remaining details.

    ![pictures](pictures/product_info_details.png)